ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-hivesong.md

 ### Funding model

-**Hivesong is a funding drive for a defined open-source deliverable.** UltimApe is already supported via [Patreon](https://www.patreon.com/ultimape) for general work; this project's funding is specifically for paying the developer collaborator to ship the prototype.
+**Hivesong is a tool, and the funding drive will be for it as a defined open-source deliverable.** UltimApe is already supported via [Patreon](https://www.patreon.com/ultimape) for general work; this project's funding is specifically for paying the developer collaborator to ship the prototype.
 The ask is scoped to a defined deliverable (the prototype reaching "actively using it"), with public progress visible throughout.

 If the prototype goes well and there's appetite for it, UltimApe and the developer collaborator may build it into a small hosted service: a pay-as-you-go platform on top of the open-source core (see "Licensing and business model" below).
 That would be one way to fund continued development after the initial drive.
 It's not pre-committed; it's an option that the architecture leaves open. **Backers of this project are funding the open-source foundation that everything else might build on.**